entrypoint-lv/DataTableQueryBuilder/README.md

         public DateTime CreateDate { get; set; }
     }
     ```

+    Note that the CreateDate field will be returned as not formatted - this is intentional, as the formatting must happen in the UI and not in the LINQ query.

 2. Create a base LINQ query that will be used by query builder to request users from a database.
 Use the projection to select the required data: